-There’s a strong trend in Europe and North America towards the legalization of psilocybin for medical use.
+There’s a strong trend in Europe and North America toward legalizing psilocybin for medical use.
 This is due to the discovery of the therapeutic benefits of this substance in recent years.

 Johns Hopkins School of Medicine and other research institutions have been busily publishing new studies on the potential health benefits of magic mushrooms.